 Vicky is a sports enthusiast and physical activity advocate who represented Sheffield Hallam Hockey Club in the National League.
 She was also Head Coach of Sheffield Hockey Club for 6 years during which time she led the Men’s 1st team to promotion to the National Premier Division.

 Vicky was the Assistant Coach for the Wales Senior Women’s programme between 2011 and 2017, helping the progression and development of female athletes.

-Currently, Vicky coaches Olton & West Warwickshire Men’s 1s in the National League & Khalsa Leamington Women’s 1s as well as Girl’s Head Coach of the South Midlands Performance Centre for the England Hockey player pathway.
+Currently, Vicky coaches Olton & West Warwickshire Men’s 1s in the National League & Khalsa Leamington Women’s 1s as well as part of the coaching team for the England Hockey Diploma in Sporting Excellence for the England Hockey player pathway.